Positive leadership: the business case for leading with kindness

 Ask people about their career, and many will have a ‘bad boss’ story to share.

-We know that effective leadership is key to employee retention, so why are so many bosses still getting it wrong and what traits and behaviours should they exhibit to hold onto staff?
+We know that effective leadership is key to employee retention, so why are so many bosses still getting it wrong and what traits and behaviours should they exhibit to hold on to staff?

 In this blog, we’ll explore the idea of positive leadership in the workplace, drawing on teachings from our online Psychology of Kindness and Wellbeing at Work PGCert course to demonstrate the impact kindness in particular can have on empowering employees and driving business performance.